regen-network/regen-ledger/x/ecocredit/spec/protobuf.md

 <a name="regen.ecocredit.v1alpha2.MsgCreateProject"></a>

 ### MsgCreateProject
-MsgCreateProjectResponse is the Msg/CreateProject request type.
+MsgCreateProject is the Msg/CreateProject request type.

 | Field | Type | Label | Description |